saif-ellafi/foundryvtt-mythic-gme/README.md

     7. If everything works, you can delete the zip file from there.
 It is not needed.
 2. Enable the module in a game world, and go to Compendiums Tab
 3. Open `Mythic Deck Macros` and Drag and Drop the ones you want, to the Macro Hotbar
-4. [Optional] Import `Mythic Deck Tables` from Compendium if you want to draw cards without replacement
+4. [Optional] Import `Card Decks Tables` from Compendium if you want to draw cards without replacement
 5. Say thanks if you like this, particularly to `Stargolum` :)

 ## Tips and Tricks